Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

 Both the critical and supercritical states present a markedly different scenario.
-At criticality (Fig.~\ref{fig:parameters-experimental}h), the $V_k$ have a negative minimum at low values of $K/N = 0.03\pm0.01$, where the uncertainty is estimated as the range between the minimum and maximum values obtained from the different datasets, and are positive over a range of intermediate $K$---with a maximum at $K/N = 0.35 \pm 0.10$)---, which would favor synchronous co-activation of neurons consistent with transient collective bursts of activity.
-In the critical state indeed, the $P(K)$ is non-zero over a broad range of $K$ (Fig.~\ref{fig:PK}b).
-Such features of the potentials $V_k$ persist in the supercritical states (Fig.~\ref{fig:parameters-experimental}i), and become slightly more pronounced, in particular the minimum at $K/N = 0.03\pm0.01$.
-At the same time, the supercritical state shows a key distinctive feature in most numerical samples, namely very high values of $V_k$ for $K/N > 0.75$.
+At criticality (Fig.~\ref{fig:parameters-VK}b), the $V_K$ have a negative minimum at low values of $K/N = 0.03\pm0.01$, where the uncertainty is estimated as the range between the minimum and maximum values obtained from the different datasets, and are positive over a range of intermediate $K$---with a maximum at $K/N = 0.35 \pm 0.10$---, which would favor synchronous co-activation of neurons consistent with transient collective bursts of activity.
+Indeed, in the critical state, the $P(K)$ is non-zero over a broad range of $K$ (Fig.~\ref{fig:PK}b).
+Such features of the potentials $V_K$ persist in the supercritical states (Fig.~\ref{fig:parameters-VK}c), and become slightly more pronounced, in particular the minimum at $K/N = 0.03\pm0.01$.
+At the same time, the supercritical state shows a key distinctive feature in most numerical samples, namely very high values of $V_K$ for $K/N > 0.75$.
 Consistently, the $P(K)$ has a much longer tail (Fig.~\ref{fig:PK}c).
-This is closely related to the sharp increase in the probability of very large avalanches in the supercritical regime (Fig.\ S1\mycomment{\ref{figS:aval-dists}}), and is consistent with strong co-activation of neuronal population in disinhibited networks \cite{shew_neuronal_2009,lombardi_temporal_2016}.
+This is closely related to the sharp increase in the probability of very large avalanches in the supercritical regime (SI, Fig.\ \ref{figS:aval-dists}), and is consistent with strong co-activation of neuronal population in disinhibited networks \cite{shew_neuronal_2009,lombardi_temporal_2016}.

-Comparison with $V_K$ inferred from cultures (Fig.~\ref{fig:parameters-experimental}g-i) shows some common features and some important differences, particularly in the critical state.
-In cultures treated with AP5 and DNQX $V_K$ is always zero, except for a localized negative value at $K/N = 0.02 \pm 0.01$.
+Comparison with $V_K$ inferred from cultures (Fig.~\ref{fig:parameters-VK}d-f) shows some common features and some important differences, particularly in the critical state.
+In cultures treated with AP5 and DNQX, $V_K$ is always zero, except for a localized negative value at $K/N = 0.02 \pm 0.01$.
 This is in line with inference from our network model and reflects absence of collective firing in hypoexcitable cultures \cite{shew_neuronal_2009}.
 Accordingly, the distributions $P(K)$ show a sharp exponential decay (Fig.~\ref{fig:PK}d).
 All these cultures were originally classified as subcritical and showed no power-law behavior in avalanche size and duration distributions \cite{shew_neuronal_2009}.
-An important exception is represented by the one culture that was treated only with AP5 (SI, Fig.\ S12\mycomment{\ref{figS:AP5-results}}).
-Although classified as subcritical, the $V_K$ are strongly negative over a wider range of $K$ (Fig.~\ref{fig:parameters-experimental}g), and $P(K)$ exhibits a broad tail (Fig.\ S12\mycomment{\ref{figS:AP5-results}})c.